Visnalize/capacitor-plugin-xframe/README.md

 > This plugin overrides the `shouldInterceptRequest` behavior of your webview.

-As the core purpose of this plugin, `shouldInterceptRequest` needs to be leveraged to determine the incoming requests and eliminate the __`X-Frame-Options`__ and __`Content-Security-Policy`__ headers present on the responses for them to work in the embeded iframes.
+As the core purpose of this plugin, `shouldInterceptRequest` needs to be leveraged to determine the outgoing requests and eliminate the __`X-Frame-Options`__ and __`Content-Security-Policy`__ headers present on the incoming responses for them to work in the embeded iframes.

 ## Supported platforms